Rooklet/JSF-sidebar-toggler/README.md

 (http://htmlpreview.github.io/?https://github.com/Rooklet/JSF-sidebar-toggler/blob/master/bookmarklet.html),
 drag JSFsidebarToggler link to bookmarks bar, and run it after JS Fiddle loads.

-It will generate one extra button to toggle sidebar.
+It will add toggler-button to navbar.

 I use to generate bookmarklets by https://mrcoles.com/bookmarklet/ but you can also generate bookmarklet from script by yourself.